WiFi and Mobile Hotspot Tips

 - Upgrade your WiFi router firmware; check your WiFi router vendor support site for firmware upgrade availability.

-- Use a WiFi extender such as Amped Wireless to increase the distance and strength of your WiFi signal.
+- Use a WiFi extender such as Amped Wireless or Linksys to increase the distance and strength of your WiFi signal.

 - Use a higher powered/long-range WiFi such as Amped Wireless router or adapter to increase the WiFi signal on your PC or Mac.